-Ride Share conducts quarterly inventories of each park & ride lot.
-The most active lot is in Waynesboro (AUG2), averaging 65 cars each weekday.
+RideShare conducts quarterly inventories of each park & ride lot.
+The most active lot is in Waynesboro (AUG2), averaging 75 cars each weekday from FY 2021 to FY 2023.
 Based on interviews conducted at the lot and data collected from RideShare, most travelers parking at this lot commute to Charlottesville.
-The second most active lot is at Zion Crossroads (LOU1), with an average of 40 cars each weekday.
-This lot's data on commuting destinations was unavailable, but Charlottesville and Richmond are likely the primary destinations.
+The second most active lot is at Zion Crossroads (LOU1), with an average of 27 cars each weekday from FY 2021 to FY 2023.

-Map 6: Park and Ride Lots in Region
+Map 6: MPO Park & Ride Lots.
+Source: RideShare